-The TLC girl band hit, Waterfalls, coincided with my first year at secondary school and until 6 months ago I probably associated the acronym TLC with two things – the lyrics above from the pop song or the term Tender Loving Care.
+The TLC girl band hit, Waterfalls, coincided with my first year at secondary school and until 6 months ago I probably associated the acronym TLC with two things - the lyrics below from the pop song or the term Tender Loving Care.
+No anymore!

 For me TLC will now always mean Talk, Listen, Change - Greater Manchester’s own relationships charity which officially launched on 1st April 2017.

 Whilst sticking to the same rivers and lakes that you’re used to can offer comfort and security, isn’t it good to also embrace the new?
 The new which can be exciting, progressive and innovative.

 Well, that is what we decided to do.

 Welcome to our new charity TLC: Talk, Listen, Change - Greater Manchester’s own relationship charity.
 Filling the gap for an integrated relationship organisation that offers a range of support across the board, we’re excited about all the potential people we can help.

 "My diary is packed full of meetings to attend, decisions to make, opportunities to consider and partnerships to develop"

 This blog will tell the story of a year in the life of TLC: Talk, Listen, Change – through the eyes of me, Michelle Hill, Chief Executive.

 It will be full of my hopes, my fears, the highs, the lows and hopefully an underlying sense of belief and passion in what we do: improving emotional wellbeing and personal resilience through supporting safe, healthy and happy relationships.